Our Artisan Partners

 additional income for villagers already growing this high-volume,

-low-value commodity.Fai Gaem Mai is a member of The ThaiCraft Association, which is a member of the World Fair Trade Organization.
+low-value commodity.Fai Gaem Mai was a member of The ThaiCraft Association, which was a member of the World Fair Trade Organization.